-This community has been provided with a bicycle ambulance that can be used for maternal emergencies.
+This community has been provided with a bicycle ambulance (or another type of vehicle) that can be used for maternal emergencies.

-The bicycle ambulances will also now be used to transport children who are suffering a medical emergency such as severe malaria.
+The ETS vehicles will also now be used to transport children who are suffering a medical emergency such as severe malaria.